What does the Bible say about Generosity? 5 Powerful Bible Verses

 Growing in generosity requires giving freely even when you don’t feel like letting go of something.

 Growing in generosity requires that you sometimes give from a place of deficit.
 It causes you to place your trust in God and not your own ability.
 It shows what you are devoted to and the condition of your heart.
-Generosity causes you to be encouraged and grow in our faith.
+Generosity causes you to be encouraged and grow in your faith.

 giving flowers-what does the Bible say about generosityHow to Grow in Generosity

-Learning how to grow in generosity is connected to the resources you manage in your daily lives.
+Learning how to grow in generosity is connected to the resources we manage in our daily lives.
 Our 3 main resources are time, money, and love.
-How you manage these resources directly impacts your ability to do what the Bible says about generosity.

 How to Grow in Generosity with Your Time